GSS-Cogs/csvw-example/README.md

 To make our data transformable we need to make a few basic formatting changes to the data on the observation file (we'll explain the rationale as we go), as follows:

-- Sex Column: we're switching Male, Female, <Blank> entries to M, F, T respectively (to match the common SDMX definition: http://purl.org/linked-data/sdmx/2009/code)
+- Sex Column: we're switching Male, Female, "" () entries to M, F, T respectively (to match the common SDMX definition: http://purl.org/linked-data/sdmx/2009/code)

 - Age Column: we'll replace the blank entries (denoting all ages) with 'Total'.

+- I'm going to change the column name `Time` to the more common (for linked data) `Reference Period`.

 ### Example 2.
 Codelists as external files